Tournament Day 2016

 Alternatively, students, coaches, and parents may take a self-guided tour of MIT’s campus using the suggested route on the official MIT Mobile smartphone app (free for iOS and Android) or in hard copy at http://web.mit.edu/institute-events/events/privategrouptour/150WalkingTour.pdf.

 Scoring and Arbitration

 The tournament will be scored by the national policies and procedures outlined here.
-Scoring headquarters will be located in 10-105 (Bush Room).
-Scoring questions or irregularities should be brought by a coach to the attention of the tournament organizers located in 10-105 no later than the beginning of the awards ceremony at 5:00 p.m.
-Matters requiring arbitration will be resolved by a committee consisting of Connor Duffy (Tournament Director), Kenny Friedman (Director, Finance), and Stephen Tang (Director, Logistics).
+Scoring headquarters will be located in room 10-105 (Bush Room).
+Scoring questions or irregularities should be brought by a coach to the attention of the tournament organizers located in room 10-105 no later than the beginning of the awards ceremony at 7:00 p.m.
+Matters requiring arbitration will be resolved by a committee consisting of Stephen Tang (Tournament Director), Connor Duffy (Co-Founder and Past Tournament Director), and Katie Shade (Director, Logistics).
 Decisions of the arbitration committee are final, and the results announced at the awards ceremony are final.

 Teams may pick up their marked-up exams from the stage at the conclusion of the awards ceremony.
-Answer keys for written events will be distributed online shortly after the tournament.
+Blank exams and answer keys for written events will be distributed online shortly after the tournament.
 We ask that coaches do not share MIT tournament exams and answer keys with teams that did not attend the MIT tournament until after the end of May 2016.